yereverluvinunclebert/Magnifier-Ywidget/README.md

 the command of your choice.
 The widget takes command line-style commands for windows or Mac OS/X.

+I use it fire up the application "Effective File Search".

 ![yahoo-logo-small_111](https://github.com/yereverluvinunclebert/Steampunk-MediaPlayer-Ywidget/assets/2788342/c5668608-ab57-4665-a332-3bc9b7e07a9f)

 All javascript widgets need an engine to function, in this case the widget uses